freedbygrace/SQL/docs/QUICKSTART.md

 ## 💡 Tips

-1. **Use DB-UI for exploration** - Great for browsing and understanding the schema
+1. **Use pgAdmin for exploration** - Great for browsing and understanding the schema
 2. **Use psql for practice** - Best for learning SQL commands
 3. **Start simple** - Begin with basic SELECT queries before complex joins
 4. **Check the exercises** - They're designed to build your skills progressively